World War II Hero, Bombardier Lt. Edouard Jacques

 They were ordinary Americans placed in extraordinary situations.
 Bombardier Lt.
-Edouard Jacques and his crew are part of the greatest generation: the heroes in World War 2 who changed history.
+Edouard Jacques and his crew are part of the greatest generation: the heroes in World War II who changed history.

 A lead bombardier aboard a B-24 Liberator in the “Mighty Eighth”, 96th Bomb Wing, 458th Bomb Group from 1944 to 1945, Lt.
 Jacques survived 30 missions over Germany, earning him the Distinguished Flying Cross, and his crew, the Lead Crew Commendation.

-As a young man coming of age in RI, Edouard Jacques had his sights set on one thing: marrying his sweetheart and becoming a husband and father.
-But first, he became a hero of WWII, 25,000 feet over Nazi Germany.
+As a young man coming of age in RI, Edouard Jacques had his sights set on one thing: going home to his newly married sweetheart and starting a family.
+But first, he became a hero of World War II, 25,000 feet over Nazi Germany.